UPS Healthcare's global facility expansion will manage and safeguard the future of medicine.

 This facility, opening in early 2022, will provide urgently needed freezer farm capacity, a crucial link in a strong, reliable cold chain for a multitude of biopharma products – including vaccines – throughout Europe.
 The UPS Healthcare team has newly added some 1,900 pallet positions to the cooler capacity (2 to minus-8 degrees Celsius) and some 1,400 pallet positions to the freezer capacity (up to minus-20 degrees Celsius).

-This expansion and modernization of an existing facility will launch in December 2021.
+This expansion and modernisation of an existing facility will launch in December 2021.
 It will warehouse 550 additional pallets in an area of 24,500 square meters at controlled room temperature (CRT) conditions of 15 to 25 degrees Celsius and cold conditions of 2 to 8 degrees Celsius.

 This new facility sits just three miles from UPS Worldport, the company's automated, international air hub.
 The Louisville space features a variety of first-of-its kind services in the U.S., and expansion has added 690 pallet positions of freezer storage capacity and 2,890 pallet positions of cooler storage capacity.
 With more than 32,700 square feet of total storage area, it offers ambient, refrigerator, freezer, ultra-low freezer storage capabilities and dry ice manufacturing.